 The overall expected rate of return on assets is the weighted average of the expected rate of return on each applicable asset class and reflects the long-term target asset allocation as at the reporting date.
 For bonds, the expected rate of return reflects the redemption yields available on corporate and government bonds, as applicable, as at the reporting date.
-For all other asset classes, the expected rate of return reflects the rate of return reflects the rate of return reflects the rate.
+For all other asset classes, the expected rate of return reflects the rate of return expected over the long term.